kragen/dernocua/text/wearable-ekg.md

 I think you ought to be able to take a weeks-long EKG (Elektrokardiogramm) from a person with an easy-to-fabricate electronic device that could retail under US$25.
+A bargain-basement Holter monitor.

 Specifically, you should be able to hook up some low-noise analog amplifiers to a couple of electrodes on your skin to amplify the